Ramona Jennex

 Ramona Jennex (born 1955) is a Canadian politician from the province of Nova Scotia.

 Political career

 Jennex ran for the Nova Scotia New Democratic Party nomination in the riding of Kings South in 2009.
 She was elected in the 2009 provincial election and represented that riding in the legislature until her defeat in the 2013 provincial election.

 On June 19, 2009, Jennex was appointed to the Executive Council of Nova Scotia as Minister of Service Nova Scotia and Municipal Relations, Minister of Emergency Management, Minister of Immigration, and Minister of Youth.
 On January 11, 2011, Jennex was appointed Minister of Education and Early Childhood Development, and the Minister responsible for Youth.

+Jennex sought re-election in King's South in the 2024 Nova Scotia general election and lost to Progressive Conservative Julie Vanexan.